francoviscarra/bee_alpha5/README.md

 Reference DOI: <doi for when its published>

-- `REST_*`: Contains files for the replica exchange simulation with dopamine and bee alpha5
+- `REST_*`: Contains files for the replica exchange simulation with bee alpha5 WT/mutants with either dopamine or acetylcholine
     - `prepare_replicas.bash`: Script to prepare topologies for the REST simulation
     - `md.mdp`: Contains the parameters for the MD simulation
     - `npt.gro`: Starting coordinates for the simulation